- Dual Undergraduate Degree Options

 Pre-law undergraduate students also have access to pre-law advising and assistance preparing for the LSAT.

 Honors Law Program

 The Honors Law Program allows students to pursue an accelerated sequence of coursework leading to the Bachelor of Science (B.S.) and Juris Doctor (J.D.) degrees.
 Students may apply to the Honors Law Program prior to beginning their first year.
 Applications are also accepted from students in their first or second year, including transfer students.
-Students who major in biology, chemistry, communication, computer information systems, digital humanities, humanities, physics, political science, or psychological science pursue an accelerated, focused course of study and normally complete both the B.S. degree and the J.D. degree in six years instead of the usual seven years.
+Students who major in biology, chemistry, communication, computer information systems, digital humanities, humanities, physics, or psychological science pursue an accelerated, focused course of study and normally complete both the B.S. degree and the J.D. degree in six years instead of the usual seven years.
 Students in other majors may also be able to accelerate completion of both degrees.

 Acceptance by Chicago-Kent is automatic for those students who meet the minimum program requirements, which are: